-This DCOP categorises the uses defined in the PDA development scheme stated in column 2, into the charge categories stated in column 1, Table .
+This DCOP categorises the uses defined in the PDA development scheme stated in column 2, into the charge categories stated in column 1, Table 1.

-Where a "use" is not listed in column 2 of Table (including where a "use" is unknown because the PDA development application does not specify a proposed "use" or where a "use" is undefined in the PDA development scheme), the MEDQ will apply the charge rate for another similar charge category listed in Table 1.
+Where a use is not listed in column 2 of Table 1 (including where a use is unknown because the PDA development application does not specify a proposed use or where a use is undefined in the PDA development scheme), the MEDQ will determine the appropriate charge category to apply based on an assessment of the use and the demand placed upon the trunk Infrastructure networks by the development.